gipo999/tomcat-webapp-boilerplate/README.md

 Proof of concept for a tomcat webapp boilerplate with automated testing and security checks.

-Many features are ported from <https://github.com/gipo999/smispi>, please refer to that repository for additional notes and documentation.
+Many features are ported from <https://github.com/gipo999/smispi>, please refer to that repository for additional notes and documentation. _Additional feats from that repo like pitest can be added to this one._

 ## Features

-- gradle,
-- docker,
+- gradle tasks,
+- docker standalone image with tomcat,
-- docker-compose,
+- docker-compose for development,
-- pre, post commit, pre push git hooks,
+- pre, post commit, pre push git hooks to protect from secrets exposure and other issues,
-- github actions on pr, on dev push, cron, for health, security, static code analysis and Dynamic Application Security Testing (DAST).
+- github actions (health, security, static code analysis and Dynamic Application Security Testing (DAST), release, publish),
 - code coverage with codecov
+- semantic-release: uses commitizen for commit messages and automatically creates github tags+releases adding the WAR, javadoc and source code to the release at that point in time
+- automatic image publishing to dockerhub and github packages

 ## Basics